Archisha394/Global-Sales-Prediction-of-Video-Games/README.md

 Here missing values are present.So we have to pre-process the data.However, the features are on different scales, so we will need to normalize them by standardscaler before training the machine learning model.

 ### Model
-The model used in this project is a Ridge Regressor, which is a popular machine learning algorithm used for regression.We use the Scikit-learn library in python to build the Ridge Regressor.
+The model used in this project is LinearRegression, which is a popular machine learning algorithm used for regression.We use the Scikit-learn library in python to build the the model.
 We trained the model using the training dataset and evaluated it's performance on the test dataset.We used various evaluatin metrics such as RMSE, MSE, MAE, R2 SCORE to asses the performance of the Model.

 ### Data Source
 The source of the dataset is from Kaggle, the dataset company.